-Some of my biggest breakthroughs in yoga practice have been during one-on-one sessions with my teachers.
+Some of my biggest breakthroughs in yoga have been one-on-one sessions with my teachers.

 What are some great ways to insure your clientele stays happy and refers you to others?

-Have a bag with the foundations: Two blocks, one to two straps, and a blanket.
+Have a bag with the foundations: Two blocks, one or two straps, and a blanket.
 You never know what the student may need!
-You might have a session with someone you have never met before, so being prepared is always key.
+You might have a session with someone you have never met before, so being prepared is key.

 On top of the foundations, what extra value can you bring to the session?
 Aromatherapy is a great way to add a little something extra to your private yoga lesson.
-Oils (make sure to ask before applying any oils), eye pillows, candles, or lotions can make you stand out!
+Oils, eye pillows, candles, or lotions can make you stand out!
 Get creative and spoil your client.

-Always be on time and that means early.
-This says a lot about your commitment to serve also about you as a person.
-If you know you will be late make sure to call and never apologize, but instead thank them for their patience.
-Rushing to an appointment brings that energy with you and can also shorten your session with your client.
+Always be on time and that means early!
+This says a lot about your commitment to serve and about you as a person.
+If you know you will be late make sure to call, but don’t apologize, instead thank them for their patience.
+Rushing to an appointment brings negative energy with you and shorten your session with your client.
 If private clientele is your niche, being late can create a mess in your schedule as well as theirs.